-Out of large number of down-stream targets of Akt, mTOR was chosen for its role in initiation of protein translation (Kasinath et al. 2006; Scott et al. 1998) and possible involvement in enhanced renal production of ECM proteins (Senthil et al. 2003).
+ECM proteins (Senthil et al. 2003).
 In DM-0 rats, phosphorylation status of mTOR paralleled observed changes in indices characterizing Akt activity.
-However, diabetic rats with suboptimal and intensive insulin treatment demonstrated increases in mTOR phosphorylation as compared to control animals, and an opposite trend compared with DM-0.
-Moreover, in contrast to insulintreated diabetic animals, there were no increases in mTOR phosphorylation in non-diabetic rats receiving insulin, at a dose sufficient to markedly activated Akt.
+However, diabetic rats with suboptimal and intensive insulin demonstrated mTOR treatment increases in phosphorylation as compared to control animals, and an opposite trend compared with DM-0.
+Moreover, in contrast to insulin-treated diabetic animals, there were no increases in mTOR phosphorylation in non-diabetic rats receiving insulin, at a dose sufficient to markedly activate Akt.
 These findings combined suggest that both hyperglycemia and insulin are required for renal mTOR activation in diabetes.
-In vitro, both high glucose and insulin have been recently shown to have ability to activate mTOR in murine proximal tubular cells, although the additive effect of glucose and insulin has not been reported (Mariappan et al. 2007).
+In vitro, both high glucose and insulin have been recently shown to activate mTOR in murine proximal tubular cells, although the additive effect of glucose and insulin has not been reported (Mariappan et al. 2007).

 Kidney/body weight ratios were markedly elevated in all groups of diabetic rats, although renal hypertrophy was attenuated by insulin treatment.
 This phenomenon indicates that signaling pathways leading to renal hypertrophy in severely diabetic rats lacking insulin treatment and in diabetic rats with moderate or mild hyperglycemia and insulin treatment may differ.
 Furthermore, mTOR phosphorylation did not parallel observed pattern of Akt activity in diabetic rats suggesting that in addition to Akt, some other signaling pathways contribute to activation of this molecule in diabetes.
 Indeed, Akt-independent pathways leading to mTOR phosphorylation have been recently suggested.
-S6 kinase 1 (S6K1) has been identified as direct mTOR kinase (Holz et al. 2005) acting down-stream from protein kinase C. Moreover, high-glucose-induced suppression of AMP-activated protein kinase, a natural inhibitor of mTOR activation, appears to be also operative in glomerular epithelial cells (Lee et al. 2007).
+S6 kinase 1 (S6K1) has been identified as direct mTOR kinase (Holz and Blenis 2005) acting down-stream from protein kinase C. Moreover, high-glucose-induced suppression of AMP-activated protein kinase, a natural inhibitor of mTOR activation, appears to be also operative in glomerular epithelial cells (Lee et al. 2007).

 At this stage, it is impossible to determine the significance of alterations in renal Akt signaling for the development of kidney disease in Type 1 diabetes.
-Theoretically, Akt may be involved in both protective signaling in the kidney (Shiojima et al. 2002), as well as mediate deleterious effects, such as renal hypertrophy.
+Theoretically, Akt may be involved not only in protective signaling in the kidney (Shiojima and Walsh 2002), but it can also mediate deleterious effects such as renal hypertrophy.
 In contrast, mTOR activation seems to play, in accordance with its assumed role in enhanced production of ECM in the diabetic kidney, a role in the pathophysiology of diabetic nephropathy.
-Indeed, recent experimental study have demonstrated nephroprotective actions of long-term mTOR inhibition with rapamycin (Lloberas et al. 2006).
+Indeed, recent experimental study has demonstrated nephroprotective action of long-term mTOR inhibition with rapamycin (Lloberas et al. 2006).

-In summary, diabetic rats with severe hyperglycemia, lack of insulin treatment and low plasma insulin levels, demonstrated reduced renal cortical Akt activity.
-This phenomenon was reversible by tight metabolic control.
+with diabetic rats In summary, severe hyperglycemia, lack of insulin treatment and low plasma insulin levels, demonstrated reduced renal cortical Akt activity.
+This phenomenon was reversible by a tight metabolic control.
 Expression of active mTOR, one of down-stream effectors of Akt, was also reduced in severely diabetic animals.
 However, combination of hyperglycemia and insulin treatment resulted in increased mTOR phosphorylation.
 Chronic administration of insulin in normal rats lead to Akt, but not mTOR activation.
 These observations show that glycemic control and intensity of insulin treatment are important modulators of renal Akt and mTOR activity in diabetes and suggest that, in addition to Akt, other signaling pathways contribute to renal mTOR activity in diabetes.